javalikescript/webview-c/README.md

 A tiny cross-platform webview C library to build modern cross-platform GUIs.

-It supports two-way JavaScript bindings (to call JavaScript from C and to call C from JavaScript).
+It supports two-way JavaScript bindings, to call JavaScript from C and to call C from JavaScript.

 It uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) or Edge (Chromium) on Windows.